Lord Great Chamberlain: Duties

+Succession

 The position is a hereditary one, held since 1780 in gross.

-At any one time, a single person actually exercises the office of Lord Great Chamberlain.
+At any one time, no single person actually exercises the office of Lord Great Chamberlain.

-The various individuals who hold fractions of the Lord Great Chamberlainship are technically each Joint Hereditary Lord Great Chamberlain.
+The various individuals who hold fractions of the office are properly each Joint Hereditary Lord Great Chamberlain.

-The Joint Hereditary Lord Great Chamberlains choose one individual of the rank of a knight or higher to be the Deputy Lord Great Chamberlain.
+They choose one individual of the rank of a knight or higher to be the Deputy Lord Great Chamberlain.

-Under an agreement made in 1912, the right to exercise the office for a given reign rotates between three families (of the then three joint office holders) in proportion to the fraction of the office held.
+Under an agreement made in 1912, the right to exercise the office for a given reign rotates among three families (of the then three joint office holders) in proportion to the fraction of the office held.

 For instance, the Marquesses of Cholmondeley hold one-half of the office, and may therefore exercise the office or appoint a deputy every alternate reign.

 Whenever one of the three shares of the 1912 agreement is split further, the joint heirs of this share have to agree among each other, who should be their deputy or any mechanism to determine who of them has the right to choose a deputy.